ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 **Cause**: This error occurs during the linker process when a function is invoked that has not yet been declared in the document.

 **Solution**: In C++, all functions must be declared before they are invoked.
-If you have defined a new function in your sketch file, either the declaration or the entire implementation of the function must either be above any attempts to invoke it (typically at the top of the document).
+If you have defined a new function in your sketch file, either the declaration or the entire implementation of the function must be above any attempts to invoke it (typically at the top of the document).

 **Example**: